Pak can consider importing vegetables, other edible items from India: Finance Minister Ismail | Politics

 Citing a source, Dawn newspaper reported that former security adviser Moeed Yousuf was working on some proposals regarding trade with India.

-On record, former commerce adviser Razak Dawood also spoke on several occasions for the resumption of trade with India, the paper said.
+On record, former commerce adviser Razak Dawood also spoke on several occasions for the resumption of trade with India.

 In March 2021, the Economic Coordination Committee (ECC) had announced it would allow the private sector to import white sugar from India and cotton via the Wagah border.
 However, the decision was reversed within days following severe criticism from the main opposition parties — Pakistan Muslim League-Nawaz and Pakistan People's Party — who are now in a coalition government.